blackcoffeerobotics/bcr_bot/README.md

 ## About

-A 6 wheeled differential drive robot with camera, 2D lidar and conveyor belt.
-The repository offers files for both simulators [gazebo classic](https://classic.gazebosim.org/) and [gazebo](https://gazebosim.org/home).
+Explore our indoor 6-wheeled differential drive robot with a depth camera and 2D lidar.
+Our repository supports [gazebo classic](https://classic.gazebosim.org/) and [gazebo](https://gazebosim.org/home), facilitating exploration and simulation.
+Maneuverable in indoor environments, this robot is equipped with a depth camera for precise navigation and object perception.
+The 2D lidar enhances perception with accurate distance measurements for mapping and obstacle avoidance.
+Join us on this exciting robotics journey, accessing comprehensive documentation, code samples, and simulation files to harness the full potential of our indoor robot with its advanced depth camera capabilities.

 ## Dependencies